 Lakeshore Switching Station, which will be located in the Municipality of Lakeshore.
 This new transmission line will help accommodate future electricity growth, improve reliability for homes and businesses and support local industries in the region at a time when it is needed most.

-The proposed project will require the completion of a Class Environmental Assessment (Class EA), as well as Ontario Energy Board (OEB) approval (Leave-to-Construct application under Section 92 of the
+The proposed project requires the completion of a Class Environmental Assessment (Class EA), as well as Ontario Energy Board (OEB) approval (Leave-to-Construct application under Section 92 of the

 Class Environmental Assessment